attilaoroszdev/lazyadmin/src/res/command-builder-guide.md

 | <br />

 * **The second argument** will be the command itself.
-It can be a bash command, or your own function, that you have defined in n-user-functions, it can also include some preset flags or arguments.
+It can be a bash command, or your own function, that you have defined in n-user-functions, it can also include some preSet arg.s or arguments.
 If it is more than one word, you'll need to put it in double quotes, again.

 | <br />